-Every registered voter is notified on the sample ballot mailed to them by their county elections official whether their polling place is accessible.
+Before each election, every registered voter is notified whether their polling place is accessible.
+This notification comes on the sample ballot mailed to each voter by their county elections official.

 Elections officials are required, to the extent possible, ensure that polling places are accessible to voters with disabilities.